YosysHQ/yosys/docs/source/CHAPTER_Eval.rst

    vlogHammer so far).

-Although complex software can never be expected to be fully bug-free cite:p:`MURPHY`, it has been shown that Yosys is mature and feature-complete enough to handle most real-world cases correctly.
+Although complex software can never be expected to be fully bug-free :cite:p:`MURPHY`, it has been shown that Yosys is mature and feature-complete enough to handle most real-world cases correctly.

 Quality of synthesis results